-

 Attaching endpapers

-The last step was attaching the endpapers, fully connecfting and making secure the cover to the text block.
+The last step was attaching the endpapers, fully connecting and making secure the cover to the text block.
 A mixture of PVA glue and methylcellulose gives a bit more working time and allows the endpapers to be smoothed against the cover boards.
 The cover boards had bowed slightly as the cloth compressed, and gluing the endpapers inside would counter that bend and the tension would pull them back flat.

 Assembling the shadowbox